Questions and answers CSRD and ESRS

 It is also desirable if the auditor carries out an early review of the materiality analysis process and the related selected sustainability topics that can be reported on.
 After all, if the auditor concludes later in the process that another sustainability topic should also be reported on, it is difficult or impossible for the undertaking to include that information in the annual report as well.
 It is therefore a good idea to have the auditor review the selection of topics and the associated materiality process shortly after completion of the materiality analysis, or already before or during the process.

-An assurance engagement for a report on financial year 2025 or later can also be started now.
 The Royal Netherlands Institute of Chartered Accountants also recommends starting the process at an early stage.

 What if you do not or do not fully comply with the CSRD and the ESRS?